markus7017/myfiles/shelly/READMEbeta.md

 # Shelly Binding (org.openhab.binding.shelly)

-This openHAB 2 Binding implements control for the Shelly series of devices.
+This Binding implements control for the Shelly series of devices.
 This includes sending commands to the devices as well as reading the device status and sensor data.

 Author: Markus Michels (markus7017)